 So, you’ve been served a permanent change of station (PCS) orders and it’s time to uproot the family.
 In some cases, you may be entitled to free military auto transport.
 Let’s look at the various options available to you.

-The Department of Defence may pay for military auto transport if you are a uniformed service member, civilian employee, or family member under a Global POV Contract (GPC).
-In these cases, you are entitled to ship one private vehicle per posting at the Defence’s expense to any of the 38 vehicle processing centers around the world.
+The Department of Defence may pay for military auto transport if you are a uniformed service member.
+They also compensate civilian employees, or family members under a Global POV Contract (GPC).
+Ship one private vehicle per posting at army expense to 38 vehicle processing centers around the world.

-If you drop off and pick up your privately owned vehicle (POV) at the processing center, you will be entitled to be compensated for your transportation costs, however the reimbursement does not include any per diem expenses, and is only valid for one authorized traveler.
-Likewise, the reimbursement is limited to the most direct route to and from the pick-up or drop-off point and does not include car rental while awaiting your personal car delivery.
-You won’t be reimbursed for costs that exceed the military auto transport from your authorized origin to your authorized destination will not be paid back.
+Drop off and pick up your privately owned vehicle (POV) at the processing center.
+This entitles you to be compensated for your transportation costs.
+The reimbursement does not include any per diem expenses, and is only valid for one authorized traveler.
+Likewise, the reimbursement is limited to the most direct route to and from the pick-up or drop-off point.
+It does not include car rental while awaiting your personal car delivery.
+Costs that exceed the military auto transport from your authorized origin to your authorized destination will not be paid back.

-You may be entitled to ship one private vehicle under the military auto transport program to an approved continental United States (CONUS), or two vehicles to a state outside the continental US (OCONUS) at the government’s expense if the shipping distance is more than 600 miles.
+You can ship 1 (one) private vehicle under the military auto transport program to an approved continental United States (CONUS).
+Ship two vehicles to a state outside the continental US (OCONUS) at the government’s expense.
+Only valid if the shipping distance is more than 600 miles.

 The Military Car Transport Allowance

 For that reason, only passenger vehicles and similar automobiles may be authorized for military auto transportation and, in emergency situations, storage.
-No commercial vehicles may be shipped or stored at the military’s expense.
+Commercial vehicles may not be shipped or stored at military expense.